Cragdoo/vninja/content/post/installing-pihole-on-ubuntu-18.04.1.md

 title: "Trouble Installing Pi-Hole on Ubuntu 18.04.1 LTS Bionic Beaver"

 description: "Pi-Hole is a nifty little software package that basically acts as a ad-blocking server for your entire network.
-The installer silently fails on Ubuntu 18.04.1 LTS Bionic Beaver, since it can not install dependencies."
+The installer silently fails on Ubuntu 18.04.1 LTS Bionic Beaver, since it can not install dependencies.
+That's not good, but hey, there is an easy fix!"

 FeaturedImage: "https://vninja.net/img/Pi-Hole_logo.png"